Sylius/CustomerOrderCancellationPlugin/README.md

     ```
 ## Extension points

-Customer Order Cancellation plugin uses Order entity derived from SyliusCoreBundle as well as its already defined states.
+Customer Order Cancellation plugin uses `Order` entity derived from SyliusCoreBundle as well as its already defined states.

-Default plugin implementation assumes that an Order can be cancelled by a Customer when its payment state equals
+Default plugin implementation assumes that an Order can be canceled by a Customer when its payment state is
 `awaiting_payment` and shipment state equals `ready`.
 This conditions can be easily changed by creating a custom
-implementation of `CustomerOrderCancellationCheckerInterface` or updating the existing one.
+implementation of `CustomerOrderCancellationCheckerInterface` or decorating the existing one.